Hydrofluoric acid burn

 A hydrofluoric acid burn is a chemical burn from hydrofluoric acid.
 Where it contacts the skin it results in significant pain, swelling, redness, and skin breakdown.
 If the fumes are breathed in swelling of the upper airway and bleeding may occur.
-Complications can include electrolyte, heart, lung, kidney, and neurological problems.
+Complications can include electrolyte, heart, lung, kidney, gastroenterological, and neurological problems.

 Most exposures occur at work.
 With concentrations less than 7%, onset of symptoms may not occur for hours while with concentrations greater than 15% onset of symptoms is nearly immediate.
 Diagnosis should include blood tests for calcium, potassium, and magnesium along with an electrocardiogram.

-Initial treatment of exposure involves removing contaminated clothing and washing with large amount of water over at least 30 minutes.
+Initial treatment of exposure involves removing contaminated clothing and washing with large amounts of water over at least 30 minutes.
 Other measures include applying calcium gluconate cream.
-It is estimated that about a thousand cases occur a year.
+It is estimated that about a thousand cases occur each year globally.
 Most people affected are adult males.

 Signs and symptoms

-Symptoms of HF exposure include irritation of the eyes, skin, nose, and throat, eye and skin burns, and bone damage.
+Symptoms of HF exposure include irritation of the eyes, skin, nose, and throat; eye and skin burns; and bone damage.

 Complications may occur due to fluoride toxicity.
 Once absorbed into blood through the skin, it reacts with blood calcium and may cause cardiac arrest.
 Burns with areas larger than 160 cm2 (25 square inches) have the potential to cause serious systemic toxicity from interference with blood and tissue calcium levels.
 In some cases, exposures can lead to hypocalcemia.

 Breathing in the HF fumes can result in fevers, pulmonary edema (fluid buildup in the lungs), bleeding, and low blood oxygen.